dennishenry/flatdict/docs/index.rst

-FlatDict
+FlatDict2
 ========
 |Version| |Status| |Coverage| |License|

-``flatdict`` is a Python module for interacting with nested dicts as a single level dict with delimited keys. ``flatdict`` supports Python 3.5+.
+``flatdict2`` is a Python module for interacting with nested dicts as a single level dict with delimited keys. ``flatdict2`` supports Python 3.6+.

 Jump to :ref:`installation`, :ref:`example`, or :ref:`docs`.